atemaguer/data-parallel-actor-autoscaler/README.md

-# data-parallel-actor-autoscaler
+# DPA Autoscaler

-A ray-based runtime that autoscales actors in a data parallel system
+DPA Autoscaler is ray-based runtime that autoscales actors in a data parallel batch streaming system.